Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Homemade mushroom ravioli

 Wild mushrooms are exotic, earthy and inspiring (think: fresh porcinis and chanterelles).
 But they’re pricey and not always easy to find.
-During recipe testing, once the wild mushrooms were cooked down and combined with marsala wine, it was hard to distinguish the taste!
+During recipe testing, once the wild mushrooms were cooked down and combined with marsala wine, it was hard to distinguish the taste.

-So, I settled on using practical, less expensive varieties like baby bella mushrooms, shiitake mushrooms and white button mushrooms.
+I settled on using practical, less expensive varieties like baby bella mushrooms, shiitake mushrooms and white button mushrooms.
 To serve, I topped the ravioli a “chef’s mix” package of sautéed wild mushrooms to enhance the texture and flavors of the dish.

 Mixed mushrooms on a plate with shallots and Parmesan cheese